berenguel/TimescaleDB-in-Azure/upgrade-flex-timescale-postgresql.md

-# **Setting Up Logical Replication with TimescaleDB**
+# **Upgrading PostgreSQL major version in Azure Database for PostgreSQL Flexible Server, when TimescaleDB extension is enabled**

-This guide outlines the steps to set up logical replication from a source Azure Database for PostgreSQL Flexible Server to a target Azure Database for PostgreSQL Flexible Server, with TimescaleDB enabled.
+This guide outlines the steps to set up logical replication from a source Azure Database for PostgreSQL Flexible Server to a target Azure Database for PostgreSQL Flexible Server, with TimescaleDB enabled

+use case: upgrade the major version of PostgreSQL Flexible Server is your goal.
+For TimescaleDB extension version upgrade in Flexible Server, I recommend another approach.

 ## Pre Requisites